somnambulist-tech/sync-it/readme.md

 Read more: https://mutagen.io/documentation or use the `--help` option on the mutagen command line program e.g.: `mutagen create --help`.

+Since 1.0.0-beta1 `label_prefix` has been added to the common section.
+This allows a common prefix e.g. a project name to be prefixed to all the task labels.
+Useful if you use common labels with multiple projects.

 ### Tasks